-Released way back in 1994, the D-Day 50p has been an iconic coin ever since that year.
+Released way back in 1994, the D-Day 50p has been an iconic coin ever since that year and is often confused for representing the Battle of Britain.

-A 1994 D-Day 50p sells for an average of £2.47 in circulated condition on eBay (not including packaging).
+A 1994 D-Day 50p sells for an average of £2.75 in circulated condition on eBay (not including packaging), according to the most recent values in 2022.

 The D-Day 50p coin was the only 50p coin to be minted in 1994.
 Three versions of the coin were produced – a standard cupro-nickel version that was put into general circulation, a silver proof version and a gold proof variant.

-Previously, Mills has designed several other of the Royal Mint’s anniversary coins – the 2003 £2 coin celebrating the 50th anniversary of the DNA double helix and another war themed coin, the 1995 commemorating the 50th anniversary of VE Day.
+Previously, Mills has designed several other of the Royal Mint’s anniversary coins including the 2003 £2 coin celebrating the 50th anniversary of the DNA double helix.
 Carrying on with the European theme, Mills also worked on the 1998 50p coin celebrating the 25th anniversary of the EU.

 On 6th June 1944, the Allies launched the greatest amphibious invasion in history.